-8 Tiny Details In Taylor Swifts "LWYMMD" Video That You Definitely Missed
+8 Tiny Details In Taylor Swift's "LWYMMD" Video That You Definitely Missed

-8 Tiny Details In Taylor Swifts “LWYMMD” Video That You Definitely Missed
+8 Tiny Details In Taylor Swift's “LWYMMD” Video That You Definitely Missed

 Taylor Swift's “Look What You Made Me Do” music video premiered during the VMAs last night, and the internet has a lot of opinions about the singer's newest video.
 It's definitely not her best, but there are still people out there who are praising Swift for her “savagery.”
 IRL, she copied a lot of aspects from Beyoncé's Lemonade and created an overall very petty video that's basically saying her life is just as important as all of the things that have happened in the world ever since her last album.
 Oh, Taylor, you tried.
 Anyway, there are lots of tiny details in Taylor Swift's “Look What You Made Me Do” music video that people probably missed.
 She filled the entire video with cameos from her past music video selves ('cause that's never been done before), but there were also some smaller things hidden within those cameos that you likely didn't catch.